andrewcchoi/falcon-40b/README.md

 *Paper coming soon 😊.*

+# Call for Proposals : Falcon 40B - World's Top Ranked AI Model Empowers Exceptional Use Cases with Training Compute Power in Call for Proposals

+We get it.
+AI is everywhere!
+Is it taking over?

+Before we debate the scant likelihood of a cyborg assassin from the future terminating humanity, let’s get to know the newbie that has soared to top-spot on the leaderboard – Falcon 40B.

+Falcon 40B is the UAE’s and the Middle East’s first home-grown, open-source large language model (LLM) with 40 billion parameters trained on one trillion tokens.
+The brainchild of the Technology Innovation Institute (TII), Falcon 40B has generated a tremendous amount of global interest and intrigue, but what really sweetens the deal is its transparent, open-source feature.

+TII is now calling for proposals from users worldwide to submit their most creative ideas for Falcon 40B’s deployment – allowing them to share their knowledge, enhance the software, and potentially transform their ideas into reality!
+Take that, ChatGPT!
+Worth checking out?
+Give it a go and see for yourself!

+Submit your proposal today! https://falconllm.tii.ae/call-for-proposal.php

 🤗 To get started with Falcon (inference, finetuning, quantization, etc.), we recommend reading [this great blogpost fron HF](https://huggingface.co/blog/falcon)!

 ## Why use Falcon-40B?